-- The Complaint involves a series of payments made by the Complainant from her account held with Foris DAX to unknown external wallets. - The Arbiter considers that no adequate and sufficient evidence has however emerged to substantiate the claim that the Service Provider could have itself prevented or stopped the transaction.
-This also given the nature of the transactions which involved crypto assets, the type of service provided, and other reasons as outlined below. - The exchange of fiat currency into crypto and withdrawals from one's crypto account, including withdrawals to an external wallet is, in its own right, part of the typical services provided to millions of users by operators in the crypto field such as the Service Provider.
+- The Complaint involves a series of payments made by the Complainant from his account held with Foris DAX, to unknown external wallets. - The Arbiter considers that no adequate and sufficient evidence has however emerged to substantiate the claim that the Service Provider could have itself prevented or stopped the transaction.
+This also given the nature of the transactions which involved crypto assets, the type of service provided, and other reasons as outlined below. - The exchange of fiat currency into crypto and withdrawals from one's crypto account, including withdrawals to an external wallet is, in its own right, part of the typical services provided to millions of users by operators in the crypto field such as the Service Provider. - Furthermore, it has not been demonstrated nor emerged that the alleged fraudster, to whom the payment was made by the Complainant, was another Crypto.com App user and, thus, a client of the Service Provider in the first place.
+The transfer was rather indicated to have been done to an